tkzero789/Hospital/README.md

 - [Site Navigation](#site-navigation)

 ## About
-BaySide Hospital is a comprehensive healthcare platform designed to enhance patient care and accessibility.
+BaySide Hospital is a personal project showcasing a comprehensive healthcare platform designed to enhance patient care and accessibility.
 The website offers a range of features to support our community's health and well-being:

 - **Appointment Scheduling**: users can easily request and manage medical appointments online.
 - **Symptom Checker**: this feature helps users make informed decisions about seeking medical care.